-YYY.YYY.YYY.YYY: IP address of the Network Interface Board
+YYY.YYY.YYY.YYY: IP address of the Network Interface Board Continue until you get a reply.

 Note: This only enters the IP address.
 You must use the Telnet facility, (Section 7.
 6 Running Telnet,) to enter the other IP parameters.